wmeints/tasty-beans/README.md

 * `deploy-dapr.ps1`
   This script deploys the Dapr operator on your Kubernetes cluster without high-availability.
+* `deploy-otel.ps1`
+  This script deploys the OpenTelemetry operator to the Kubernetes cluster.
 * `deploy-chart.ps1`
   This script deploys the application chart to your Kubernetes cluster.
 You can choose to deploy the latest version of a specific version by providing the